By Chris Dunmire | Posted December 17, 2006 | Updated December 22, 2019

-TIP: Use the toothpick to create a deep hole in the head for the "carrot" nose.
-As you insert the nose into the hole, shape it into a point.
+Use the toothpick to create a deep hole in the head for the "carrot" nose.
+After you insert the nose into the hole, shape it into a carroty pointed tip.

 Next, assemble the black hat pieces on the snowman's head.
 Shape the hat in any way you see fit.
 Then, wrap the red scarf around the neck and curl up the ends for a "flowing" effect.

-Place the snowman onto a piece of tin foil and/or in a shallow baking pan and bake for 10-15 minutes at 275 F degrees (baking times may vary, so refer to the directions on your clay packaging for the best results).
+Place the snowman onto a piece of tin foil and/or in a shallow baking pan and bake for 10-15 minutes at 275 F degrees (baking times may vary, so refer to the directions on your clay packaging for the best results.
+If you leave the clay baking in the oven for too long it will burn).
 After baking, let the snowman cool completely.

 Congratulations!
-Your snowman is finished.
+Your cute lil' snowman is finished.
 Now you have a small clay sculpture celebrating winter or Christmas fun to 'gift' away to someone special!

-Added Touch: Sprinkle on some glitter or attach a small "Penny for Your Thoughts" quote or saying to the base of your creation before giving it away to someone.
-Or, print out one of my free Winter Printable Gift Tags and write a message to your recipient.
+Sprinkle on some glitter or attach a small "Penny for Your Thoughts" quote or saying to the base of your creation before giving it away to someone.
+Or, print one of my Snowflake Gift Tags and Cards to write a special seasonal message to your recipient.